MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 Measures are calculated on a series of interactions that a company has with a customer, gathered from multiple data sources.
 Interactions are any customer touch points - these could include purchases, customer service cases, emails, phone calls, branch visits.
 In other scenarios interactions could also be data gathered from connected devices, withdrawals, or deposits in banking, entry/exist of a premises or area, etc.

-Contoso Coffee are looking to uncover six simple Measures based on the data ingested, that will help them to identify high-value customers and their preferred purchase method (Online or Instore)
+Contoso Coffee are looking to uncover six simple Measures based on the data ingested, that will help them to identify high-value customers and their preferred purchase method (Online or Instore).

 ### Business Measures: